-Sambal, a must have condiment to add that extra “oohmp” to your Asian dishes.
-It is a versatile red chili paste that you can prepare ahead of time and also use it to cook seafood or vegetables.
-A good balance of ingredient is important to achieve a flavourful but not too spicy Sambal.
+Sambal, a must-have condiment to add that extra “oomph” to your Asian dishes.
+It is a very versatile red chili paste that you can prepare ahead of time (and can be stored in the refrigerator for a long time).
+It can be used to cook meat, seafood, vegetables, or as simple as a condiment to go along with your “nasi lemak” or.
+A good balance of ingredients is important to achieve a flavourful but not too spicy sambal.

 for 1 cup of Sambal